Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 122 trips per day across all routes, equating to about 21 weekly trips per individual stop.
+On a daily basis, there are an average of 125 trips across all routes, which equates to approximately 19 weekly trips per individual stop.

 Frequently Asked Questions - Transport